 The Shakers prepared chowders as a creative way to use what was fresh and on hand.
-This basic recipe comes from Jeff Paige, the former chef at New Hampshire's Canterbury Shaker Village.
+This basic recipe for sweet potato corn chowder comes from Jeff Paige, the former chef at New Hampshire's Canterbury Shaker Village.
 "This is the method of preparation I use to create a number of wonderful corn-based chowders.
 By simply adding one or two new ingredients, like the sweet potatoes, you create a new and exciting twist on an old favorite.

 - 1/2 pound smoked slab bacon, diced

-1-1/2 pounds red bliss potatoes, scrubbed
+- 1-1/2 pounds red bliss potatoes, scrubbed

-1 medium onion, peeled and diced
+- 1 medium onion, peeled and diced

-2 bay leaves
+- 2 bay leaves

-1 large sweet potato, peeled and diced (1/4-inch dice)
+- 1 large sweet potato, peeled and diced (1/4-inch dice)

 - 4-5 cups chicken stock, or to cover

-1/4 cup light brown sugar
+- 1/4 cup light brown sugar

-3 cups fresh or frozen corn kernels, cooked until just tender
+- 3 cups fresh or frozen corn kernels, cooked until just tender

-1 tablespoon chopped fresh parsley
+- 1 tablespoon chopped fresh parsley

-1/4 cup sliced scallions
+- 1/4 cup sliced scallions

-1 cup heavy cream
+- 1 cup heavy cream

-Salt and freshly ground pepper, to taste
+- Salt and freshly ground pepper, to taste

 In a large soup pot, fry the bacon over medium heat just until it starts to crisp, about 8 to 10 minutes.
 Meanwhile, quarter and slice the red potatoes by hand or in a food processor, about 1/4-inch thick.
 Add the onions and bay leaves to the bacon, and cook until the onions are translucent, about 3 to 5 minutes.
 Carefully drain off half of the bacon grease and discard.